skovranek/yaml_pipe/README.md

 ```
 $ git clone https://github.com/skovranek/yaml_pipe
 ```
-2) Change directories to the new 'yaml\_pipe directory/', then run:
+2) Change directories to the new 'yaml\_pipe' directory, then run:
 ```
 $ python3 -m pip install -e .
-$ eval "$(register-python-argcomplete3 yaml_pipe)"
+$ eval "$(register-python-argcomplete yaml_pipe)"
 ```
 From PyPI:
 ```
 $ pip install pipeyaml
+$ eval "$(register-python-argcomplete yaml_pipe)"
 ```
 > [!NOTE]
 > YAML\_Pipe is published on PyPI as 'pipeyaml', not 'yaml\_pipe' or 'yamlpipe'.

 ## Implement Library
-There are a few different functions from this project you may want to import.
+There are a few functions from this project you may find useful to import for your own project.
 > access\_keys(node: Any, keys: List[str]) -> Any, bool:

 Attempt to access value in a series of nested dicts and lists via list of keys and indices as strings.
 True/False for exists/not exists.

 > key\_search(node: Any, key: str) -> Any, List[Any], bool:

-Attempt to find dict key in series of nested dicts and lists.
+Attempt to find a specified dict key in series of nested dicts and lists.
 Returned list is path of keys or indices to access value.
 True/False for found/not found.

 > print\_keys(node: Any):